 Dr. Becky Imhauser is an author, educator, and conference leader.
-She has written 15 books and a multimedia musical.
-A former magazine and newspaper editor, Imhauser has published more than 2,500 articles in national periodicals.
-She is a college English instructor and publishing consultant.
+She has been named Missouri's Best Local Author for 2020, 2021, and 2022 based her 18 published books.
 Imhauser holds a bachelor’s degree in English, a master’s degree in education, and a doctorate degree in education.
 Combining her experience in publishing and education, Imhauser frequently leads conferences and makes presentations.

 Love and War: A Doughboy's Diary